Spectre (Clinical) Download

 spectre.zip

-Note that all the macros (except for a few such as %nodata, %popfmt, %dosemerge and %locf which are utility macros placed in the clinical macros library) contain the following Copyright notice and disclaimer at the end of the header.
-Only download these macros and use them if you accept these terms.
+Clinical sas macros.
+Note that all the utility macros contain the following disclaimer at the end of the header.
+Only download these macros and use them if you accept this disclaimer.

 /===============================================================================